David-Getachew/Business-Intelligence-System/README.md

-# Business Intelligence System - Frontend Template
+# Business Intelligence System - Frontend Only

 ## Overview

-Business Intelligence System is a comprehensive frontend template designed for small to medium-sized businesses, particularly restaurants and cafes.
+Business Intelligence System is a comprehensive frontend-only template designed by me for small to medium-sized businesses, particularly restaurants and cafes.
 This repository contains the **frontend only** - a fully functional React application with mock data that demonstrates the complete user interface and experience.

 **Important Note**: This is a frontend template only.
 No backend integrations have been implemented yet.
 All data is mocked for demonstration purposes.